 The GTNETx2 card provides a real-time communication link to and from the simulator via Ethernet.
 Different protocols can be used with the GTNETx2 depending on the application.
 The GTNETx2 communicates with the simulation via an optical fibre cable connected to the main simulation hardware.

 Each GTNETx2 card has two modules.
-Each module has one Ethernet port, which may be equipped for one of three connection options: 100/1000 Copper, 100BASE-FX, or 1000BASE-SX.
+Each module has one Ethernet port, which may be equipped for 100/1000 Copper, 100BASE-FX, or 1000BASE-SX.

 Each GTNETx2 card comes with all available protocols (listed below) installed.
 Each module can have 1 active network protocol at any given time, which means each GTNETx2 card can operate a total of 2